OlgaLosikova/OlgaLosikova/README.md

     />
 </p>

-- 🔭I’m currently working on JavaScript, CSS, HTML, React, Vue JS
+- 🔭I’m currently working on TypeScript, Next.js, React, VueJS, Redux
-- 🌱 I’m currently learning Redux toolkit and TypeScript
+- 🌱 I’m currently learning WebSocket
 - 💬 Ask me about tech, workouts in the gym and walks in the open air
   <p align="justify">
      <a href="https://github.com/OlgaLosikova/OlgaLosikova/">